conleym/mac-setup/README.md

 ### GPG tools

-GPG tools on requires additional setup -- open Mail > Preferences > General, click on Manage Plug-ins... and check the box next to the GPGMailLoader plugin.
+GPG tools on requires some manual setup.
+Open Mail > Preferences > General, click on "Manage Plug-ins...", and check the box next to the GPGMailLoader plugin.

 ### Other stuff